-It won’t be long before we are adjusting our thermostats to deliver us warmer air and make our homes nice and cozy during the winter.
-And warmer air equates to drier air that can impact our overall health.
+It won’t be long before we are adjusting our thermostats to deliver us warmer air and make our homes nice and cozy during the cooler months.
+And warmer air means drier air that can impact our overall health.
 You may have never contemplated monitoring humidity levels in your house, or maybe you’re looking to find just the right balance.
-We’ve talked about the benefits of a whole-home humidifier from decreasing the chances of getting sick to helping with your skin.
+We’ve talked about the benefits of a whole-home humidifier from reducing the chances of getting sick to helping with your skin.
 But how do you know which system is the best for your family?

-If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times during the heating season.
-There are more up-front costs to get started, but there is less maintenance, lower energy costs and mold prevention down the road.
+If you aren’t familiar, a whole-home humidifier uses water directly from your water supply and the water panel only needs to be changed a couple times throughout the heating season.
+There are more up-front costs to begin, but there is less maintenance, lower energy costs and mold prevention in the long-run.

 There are a couple items you’ll need to consider when looking at a whole-home humidifier.

 All homes and families are different.
-Our experts at Strogen's Service Experts can provide you with a home health report to help you determine which humidifier is best for your home.
-And our assessment will ensure you are getting the best solution to fit your current HVAC system.
-We want to make sure you rest easy during the winter and that you have the support you need to maintain proper indoor air quality.
-Call us at 603-923-4570 or visit our online scheduler to make an appointment.
+Our experts at Strogen's Service Experts can offer you a home health report to help you select which humidifier is best for your home.
+And our assessment will make sure you are getting the best solution to fit your current HVAC system.
+We want to make sure you relax during the winter and that you have the support you need to maintain proper indoor air quality.
+Call us at 603-923-4570 or check out our online scheduler to make an appointment.